earthlab/hub-ops/docs/source/daily-operations/deployment-workflow.rst

 runs on both branches, and both branches are deployed to the same Google Cloud cluster.

-* `master` branch : This branch contains the production hubs - the ones we are using for courses.
+* `master` : This branch contains the production hubs - the ones we are using for courses.
 We use this branch through a pull request workflow, and deployment happens when a PR is merged.

-* `staging` branch : This branch is for testing, especially for testing changes to deployment (i.e. changes to `.travis.yml` or `deploy.py` that go beyond adding / removing hubs).
+* `staging` : This branch is for testing, especially for testing changes to deployment (i.e. changes to `.travis.yml` or `deploy.py` that go beyond adding / removing hubs).
 You can safely test deployment changes here without affecting production hubs.
 We commit / push directly to this branch, and it